 Treatment

-Similar to a total shoulder replacement, a reverse shoulder replacement procedure uses a prosthetic implant to improve the function of your shoulder joint.
-In Naples, this procedure is an alternative shoulder replacement method for patients who have arthritis and an irreparable rotator cuff tear.
+Similar to a total shoulder replacement, a reverse shoulder replacement uses a prosthetic implant to improve the function of your shoulder joint and help with pain control.

 Testimonials